martinhudson/yomo_junior_dev_test/README.md

 - Asynchronous programming
 - Promise chains

 We are not looking for the most elegant or polished solution, we are trying to understand how **you** would tackle the problem, the **steps** you would take and of course, ultimately the stability and correct operation of your code.
-You will have one hour to complete the task once you're environment is up and you can run the example code provided to get you started.
+You will have one hour to complete the task once you're environment is up and you can run the example code provided.

 ## Pre-requisites: